Virtuosity: Production

-After the success of The Lawnmower Man, director Brett Leonard received a number of Virtual Reality-based scripts as potential follow-ups with Leonard rejecting them as they weren't very good and were overly reliant upon cybersex which he didn't feel could sustain an entire movie.
-What attracted Leonard to the Virtuosity script was the fact it wasn't overly focused or reliant on Virtual Reality and would allow him to focus more on action elements and concepts of Nanotechnology.
-Screenwriter Eric Bernt said the inspiration for SID 6.7 came from a trip to Carnegie Mellon University and learned about the institutions Artificial Intelligence research, citing in particular Joseph Bates' demonstration of The Oz Project: Woggles which featured several spherical Pac-Man like creatures moving around a three-dimensional space and interacting with other "woggles" using a preset array of 20 different emotions with the goal being to incorporate more human characteristics.
-This served as the foundation for Brent's central concept in which SID 6.7 would be an Artificial Intelligence for use in a Criminal Investigation simulation for training police only for SID's intelligence to drive him to look for a way out of Virtual Reality.
+After the success of The Lawnmower Man, director Brett Leonard received a number of virtual reality-based scripts as potential follow-ups, with Leonard rejecting them as they weren't very good and were overly reliant upon cybersex, which he didn't feel could sustain an entire movie.
+What attracted Leonard to the Virtuosity script was the fact it wasn't overly focused or reliant on virtual reality and would allow him to focus more on action elements and concepts of nanotechnology.
+Screenwriter Eric Bernt said the inspiration for SID 6.7 came from a trip to Carnegie Mellon University and learned about the institution's artificial intelligence research, citing in particular Joseph Bates' demonstration of The Oz Project: Woggles, which featured several spherical Pac-Man-like creatures moving around a three-dimensional space and interacting with other "woggles" using a preset array of twenty different emotions, with the goal being to incorporate more human characteristics.
+This served as the foundation for Brent's central concept in which SID 6.7 would be an artificial intelligence for use in a criminal investigation simulation for training police, only for SID's intelligence to drive him to look for a way out of virtual reality.
 In regards to Stephen Spinella as SID's creator Dr. Darrel Lindenmeyer, Brent compared him to Dr. Frankenstein in that he's obsessed with protecting his creation regardless of the consequences.

 Washington restructured much of the story and dialogue during filming, entirely removing a romantic subtext between the Lt.
 Barnes and Dr. Carter characters from the original script.

 Principal photography for the film began on January 25, 1995.
 Parts of the film were filmed at the abandoned Hughes Aircraft plant in Los Angeles.